VincentVanlaer/mesa-school-labs/content/monday/lab-2.md

 {{< details title="Show answer" closed="true" >}}

-In the end you should have in the *controls* section of your *inlist_extra* lines that are similar to:
+In the end, you should have in the *controls* section of your *inlist_extra* lines that are similar to:
 ```
 ! mixing
      overshoot_scheme(2) = 'step'